 Watch the Public Roundtable ‘Making Liberal Internationalism Great Again?’

 The rise of radical conservative political movements is one of the most striking developments in global politics.
 Yet despite its potentially radical implications for international order, the Far Right’s international agenda remains under-examined.
-The World of the Right (WoR) is a comprehensive research project to address the Far Right’s vision and approach to the international order and foreign policy.
-Connecting theoretical development with empirical enquiry, the WoR has the threefold objective of providing a comprehensive intellectual and institutional analysis of the international dimensions of radical conservatism; focused analyses of some of its most important contemporary political movements; and critical examinations of their trajectories and political implications.
-As such, the WoR contributes to generating academic knowledge about the dynamics and the future of international order, and seeks to inform policy debates and public discourse on these increasingly pressing issues in international politics.
+Global Right (GR) is a comprehensive research project to address the Far Right’s vision and approach to the international order and foreign policy.
+Connecting theoretical development with empirical enquiry, the GR has the threefold objective of providing a comprehensive intellectual and institutional analysis of the international dimensions of radical conservatism; focused analyses of some of its most important contemporary political movements; and critical examinations of their trajectories and political implications.
+As such, the GR contributes to generating academic knowledge about the dynamics and the future of international order, and seeks to inform policy debates and public discourse on these increasingly pressing issues in international politics.